If you’re looking to hire a copywriter, chances are you’re shopping around.

 Do you charge per word?

 Nooope.
 Never.
 Absolute not.
 My project prices are primarily value-based, meaning you’re paying for the quality of the end product, not the number of words.

 Can I get a free writing sample?

 However, I understand that working with me represents a serious investment so I’m happy to provide a short, tailored writing sample for £100.

 Send me some of your existing copy (no more than 300 words) and I’d be delighted to rework it to show you what I can do.

 Get in touch

-I’m currently accepting new clients from mid-September 2019 onwards.
+I’m open for new projects from mid-November 2019 onwards.